amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 }
 ```

-Finally in `set_burst_time` we're re-positioning current process to correct position in ready queue and invoking scheduler prematurely to make this change reflect and give chance to next process (pre-emption).
+Finally in `set_burst_time` we're re-positioning current process to correct position in ready queue and invoking scheduler prematurely to make this change reflect and give chance to next process (preemption).

 ```c
 int set_burst_time(int n){